-I-INFER messages originate at rule nodes which have been newly derived as either true or false, and are sent to rule nodes in which the originating node is an antecedent.
-An I-INFER message contains a support set which contains every node used in deriving the originator of the message.
+i-infer.
+When a node is found to be true or false, an i-infer message reflecting this new assertional status is submitted to its outgoing i-channels.
+These messages are sent from antecedents to rule nodes.
+An i-infer message contains a support set which consists of every node used in deriving the originator of the message.
 These messages optionally can be flagged as part of a forward inference operation, in which case they treat any closed valves they reach as if they were open.
-The priority of an I-INFER message is one more than that of the message that caused the change in assertional status of the originator.
+The priority of an i-infer message is one more than that of the message that caused the change in assertional status of the originator.
 Section 4 will discuss why this is important.